wp-plugins/login-sidebar-widget/readme.txt

 1. Upload `login-sidebar-widget.zip` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to `Settings-> Login Widget Settings`, and set some options.
+It's really easy.
-3. Go to `Appearance->Widgets` ,in available widgets you will find `Login Widget AFO` widget, drag it to chosen widget area where you want it to appear.
+4. Go to `Appearance->Widgets` ,in available widgets you will find `Login Widget AFO` widget, drag it to chosen widget area where you want it to appear.
+5. You can also use shortcodes to insert login form in post or pages. [login_widget title="Login Here"]
-4. Now visit your blog and you will see the login form section.
+5. Now visit your blog and you will see the login form section.

 == Frequently Asked Questions ==